akshayjshah/blog/automating-gmail-with-appscript.md

 ## Moderate: Limit Inbox Size

-Despite my best intentions, newsletters and other non-essential mail often accumulates in my inbox.
-It's painful to clear this backlog out by hand, because most of it really is interesting: I end up agonizing over whether I've got time to read *just one more* interesting article or thread, opening a million browser tabs, and burning hours of time better spent elsewhere.
+Despite my best intentions, newsletters and other non-essential threads often accumulate in my inbox.
+It's painful to clear this backlog out by hand, because I actually want to read most of it: I end up agonizing over whether I've got time to read *just one more* interesting article or thread, opening a million browser tabs, and burning hours of time better spent elsewhere.

 Instead, I use filters to label interesting-but-optional mail as it arrives.
 (I have a *lot* of filters, which I recently started managing with